Threat of another government shutdown hangs over Washington as Covid relief talks drag on | NewsChannel 3-12

 With no quick resolution in sight, lawmakers are gearing up to work through the weekend.
 And a key question looms: Will they will be able to avert a government shutdown as the clock ticks down to midnight?

-Most lawmakers believe the two sides will agree to extend government funding for a few more days while relief talks continue.
-But this is Congress, where even the easy things can be hard to do.
+“What the hell is going on?” one Democrat said, summing up the frustration on the floor.

-Senate GOP leaders have been openly talking about how it may be necessary to pass a stopgap bill — called a continuing resolution, or CR — to extend the shutdown deadline for a brief window of up to 48 hours, though Democratic leaders have so far been unwilling to embrace that call in an effort to pressure Republicans to finalize a relief deal.
+A Republican House member added: “We are hearing nothing — and it’s outrageous.”

-To pull off passage of a short-term funding bill just hours before midnight, it would require bipartisan cooperation and all 100 senators to agree to schedule a vote.
-At the moment, that cooperation is lacking, top Republicans say.
+To pull off passage of a short-term funding bill just hours before midnight will require bipartisan cooperation and all 100 senators to agree to schedule a vote.

-Also there are many more issues to sort out before the two sides can secure an economic rescue package in the final days of the 116th Congress and after months of bitter stalemate.
+Later on Friday, Hawley, who has been pushing for $1,200 stimulus checks, said that he would not object to a stop-gap measure in the Senate.

-“It’s a little bit of whack-a-mole, you know, whack it here and something else pops up,” said Senate Majority Whip John Thune of South Dakota.
-“There’s a lot of interaction between the moving parts of all this, and getting it all lined up at the same time is proving to be pretty hard.”
+“I have been assured by Senate GOP leadership that #COVID direct assistance to working people IS in the #covid relief bill under negotiation & will remain.
+And on that basis, I will consent to a brief continuing resolution to allow negotiations to conclude,” he tweeted.

 If a lapse in government funding occurs, it would begin over the weekend and could be so brief that it would have virtually no impact on government operations.